 The Atlanta Studies Symposium is hosted by the Atlanta Studies Network, an interdisciplinary group of researchers, students, and instructors across Atlanta-area institutions that publishes ECDS’s Atlanta Studies journal and hosts quarterly meetups at Manuel’s Tavern.

-Event cosponsors include the ECDS, Emory’s James Weldon Johnson Institute, Emory’s Fox Center for Humanistic Inquiry, the Federal Reserve Bank of Atlanta, Georgia State University’s Department of History, Georgia State’s Urban Studies Institute, and Georgia Tech’s School of City and Regional Planning.
+Event cosponsors include the Emory Center for Digital Scholarship (ECDS), Emory’s James Weldon Johnson Institute, Emory’s Fox Center for Humanistic Inquiry, the Federal Reserve Bank of Atlanta, Georgia State University’s Department of History, Georgia State’s Urban Studies Institute, and Georgia Tech’s School of City and Regional Planning.